delfick/strcs/docs/strcs/features.rst

     reg = strcs.CreateRegister()
     creator = partial(strcs.CreatorDecorator, reg)

-    # You don't have to create them yourselves if you're not adding anything
+    # These don't need to be created if nothing is done with them
-    # to them, but I'm doing so here for demonstration
+    # This example does so for demonstration below
     converter = cattrs.Converter()
     meta = strcs.Meta(converter=converter)